Dream with Me (Tommy Sands album)

 Dream with Me is an album by the American singer Tommy Sands.
 It was arranged by Nelson Riddle and released in 1960.

-In his biography of Riddle, September in the Rain, Peter J. Levinson wrote that Riddle's arrangements for Sands were "as original and as stimulating as he wrote for any singer, and obviously Sands was musically comfortable with him".
-Sands subsequently described Riddle as the "best arranger I ever worked with".
+In his biography for September in the Rain, Peter J. Levinson wrote that Riddle’s arrangements for Sands were "as original and as stimulating as he wrote for any singer, and obviously Sands was musically comfortable with him".
+Sands commended Riddle as the "best arranger I ever worked with".

 In her book Great Pretenders: My Strange Love Affair with '50s Pop Music, Karen Schoemer describes Dream with Me as "a surrealist knock-out, a musing on the unreality of love.
 Angel voices hovered, tempos drifted like clouds, and the songs didn't seem to start and stop so much as get up, stretch, and lie down again.
 The effect was practically psychedelic".

 Reception

-The initial Billboard magazine review from 5 September 1960 awarded the album three stars and commented that Sands "tries very hard on this new album to handle a group of standards in a relaxed, romantic style, but it doesn't quite come off.
-He handles the tunes in fair fashion".
-Riddle's orchestrations were described as "excellent".
+The initial Billboard magazine review from 5 September 1960 awarded the album with three stars, commenting that Sands "tried very hard on this new album to handle a group of standards in a relaxed, romantic style, but it doesn't quite come off.
+He handled the tunes in fair fashion".
+They have described that Riddle's orchestrations were “excellent".